afsalthaj/fp-generator/README.md

 # fp-generator
 A light weight functional programming abstraction for better handling of data generation usecases that may involve state and batching, along with less memory loads.

-# Why a library for data generation?
+# Why an abstraction for data generation?
 As a user, we need to specify only the `rule for data generation`, and the `processing function` that is to be done on each instance of data.

 * `rule for data generation` is `given a previous state, what is the new state and value, and the termination condition if any`.